awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 1. Choose the **Tags** tab and choose **Create Tag**\.

 **To tag an existing Spot Instance using the console**
 After your Spot Instance request has launched your Spot Instance, you can add tags to the instance using the console\.
-For more information, see [Adding and deleting tags on an individual resource](Using_Tags.md#adding-or-deleting-tags)\.
+For more information, see [Add and delete tags on an individual resource](Using_Tags.md#adding-or-deleting-tags)\.

 **To tag an existing Spot Instance request or Spot Instance using the AWS CLI**
 Use the [create\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-tags.html) command to tag existing resources\.
 In the following example, the existing Spot Instance request and the Spot Instance are tagged with Key=purpose and Value=test\.